AndreaPrestia/sandlo-db/README.md

 **Conclusion**

-This is a test project, i'd like to expand it and make it usable :)
+This is just a test project, I aim to expand it and make it usable :)

 **TODO**